 This toolkit is intended for hospital and clinic directors, managers, clinicians, and researchers who are interested in the framework and tools for engaging patients as partners in health system quality improvement and change initiatives.

 Development of this toolkit

 Research on the efficacy of the Patient Engagement Program was led by Nancy Pandhi, MD, MPH, PhD from the University of Wisconsin Department of Family Medicine.
 The project was supported by the Community-Academic Partnerships core of the University of Wisconsin Institute for Clinical and Translational Research (UW ICTR) through the Clinical and Translational Science Award (CTSA) program, previously through the National Center for Research Resources (NCRR) grant 1UL1RR025011, and now by the National Center for AdvancingTranslational Sciences (NCATS), grant 9U54TR000021.
-Nancy Pandhi was supported by a National Institute on Aging Mentored Clinical Scientist Research Career Development Award, grant number 1 K08 AG029527.
-This project was also supported by the UW School of Medicine and Public Health from the Wisconsin Partnership Program, the University of Wisconsin Carbone Cancer Center (UWCCC) Support Grant from the National Cancer Institute, grant number P30 CA014520, and the Primary care Academics Transforming Healthcare Writing Collaborative (PATH).
+For version 1.0, Nancy Pandhi was supported by a National Institute on Aging Mentored Clinical Scientist Research Career Development Award, grant number 1 K08 AG029527.
+This project was also supported by the UW School of Medicine and Public Health from the Wisconsin Partnership Program, the University of Wisconsin Carbone Cancer Center (UWCCC) Support Grant from the National Cancer Institute, grant number P30 CA014520, and the Primary care Academics Transforming Healthcare Collaborative (PATH).
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH or the United States government.

 Patient Engagement in Redesigning Care Toolkit on AHRQ Innovations Exchange